equwal/cl-yag/README.md

 cl-yag will work nicely with them and if you want to make your style sheets a part of cl-yag you're very welcome to contact me.

+### New Generators

+1. Add a lisp file to generators/ which does the necessary work.
+See the other ones for comparison.
+2. Add it to the **cl-yag.asd** file with the other generators (order is important).
+3. `register` it in **data/articles.lisp**
+4. Contribute it.

 # Hacking cl-yag